6amson/monorepo/README.md

  EKS Deployment Workflow
-1. Introduction This document outlines the setup and workflow for deploying a containerized application on Amazon Elastic Kubernetes Service (EKS) as part of Mono HQ DevOps assessment.
+1. Introduction This document outlines the setup and workflow for deploying a containerized application on Amazon Elastic Kubernetes Service (EKS).
 The solution demonstrates infrastructure automation, application deployment, and scalability.

 2. Objectives
 Deploy a containerized application using EKS.